 St Kitts Destination and Interesting Facts

 About 45 000 people call Saint Kitts home.
 Residents call themselves Kittitians.
 Moreover, a quarter of the population lives in Basseterre, the capital.
 The official language is English.
 The highest elevation, Mount Liamuiga (3792 feet), can be found in a volcanic mountainous ridge that runs down the middle of the island.
 For the most part, one road goes around the perimeter of the island.
 Then smaller ones are branching out from there.
 The interior is too steep for habitation.
 In essence, most of the beaches are black volcanic sand.
 Due to its volcanic origin, it is a very fertile land.
 It is said that St Kitts is so fertile that even the monkeys are green.
 You can see them all over the island.
-St Kitts and Nevis use the Eastern Caribbean dollar, but the US dollar is widely accepted at this two-island federation.
+St Kitts and Nevis use the Eastern Caribbean dollar, but the US dollar is widely accepted in this two-island federation.

 The best time to visit Saint Kitts is December through April.
 You can expect the average summer temperature to be about 86 °F (30 °C).
 During the winter, the average temperature is 81 °F (27 °C).
 The sea is warm enough for swimming all year round.
 The rainy season is from May to November.
 The rainy season, however, only means short downpours.
 Most often in the early morning and the afternoon.
 Of course, keep in mind that this island does experience the Atlantic hurricane season.